pslmsngr/pwm-db/README.md

 - And, I wanted to share the database so that others may find it useful.
 - And, try to make it cross-platform.

+### Searching by author
+* Articles/titles written by the same author, but show different names/titles within the issue, will have a name written in parenthesis.
+The name within the parenthesis will commonly have the shortest name that I have found (i.e. **Ken Johnson**).
+This will allow one search for all titles by an author using the name within the parenthesis.
+* The best method to search for an author is by last name only first; no first name, nickname, or titles.

 See the Wiki page for more info.